 The history of Roman numerals began back in the 8th to 9th century BC, approximately the same time as the founding of ancient Rome around Palantine Hill.
-The number system prevailed longer than the empire itself, remaining in common use until the 14th century when they were superseded by the Arabic system, which was introduced to Europe in the 11th century .
+The number system prevailed longer than the empire itself, remaining in common use across much of the known world until the 14th century when they were superseded by the Arabic system, which was introduced to Europe in the 11th century .

 The Roman numeral system was descended from ancient Etruscan numerals, itself adapted from the Greek Attic symbols.